 Northern Himalayan People

-In the northern region of the Himalayas are the Tibetan-speaking groups namely Sherpas, Dolpa-pas, Lopas, Baragaonlis, Manangis.
-The Sherpas are mainly found in the east, Solu and Khumbu region; the Baragaonlis and Lopas live in the semi-deserted areas of Upper and Lower Mustang in the Tibetan rain-shadow area; the Manangis live in Manang district area; while the Dolpa-pas live in Dolpa district of west Nepal.
+The mountainous regions of Nepal are inhabited by Sherpas, Dolpa-pas, Lopas, Baragaonlis, Manangays.
+The Sherpas are mainly found in the east, Solu and Khumbu region; the Baragaonlis and Lopas live in the semi-deserted areas of Upper and Lower Mustang in the rain-shadow area; the Manangays live in Manang district while the Dolpa-pas live in Dolpa district of west Nepal.

 Several ethnic groups live in the middle hills and valleys.
-Among them are the Magars, Gurungs, Tamangs, Sunuwars, Newars, Thakalis, Chepangs, Brahmins, Chhetris and Thakuris.
-There are also occupational castes namely: Damai (tailor), Sarki (cobbler), Kami (blacksmith) and Sunar (goldsmiths).
+Among them are the Magars, Gurungs, Tamangs, Rais, Limbus, Thamis, Sunuwars, Newars, Thakalis, Chepangs, Brahmins, Chhetris and Thakuris, Damai, Sarki, Kami and Sunar.

-Kathmandu Valley represents a cultural cauldron of the country, where, people from varied backgrounds have come together to present a melting pot.
+Kathmandu Valley represents a cultural melting pot of the country, where, people from varied backgrounds have come together to form a diverse population.
 The natives of the Kathmandu Valley are the Newars.
-Newari culture is an integration of both Hinduism and Buddhism.
-The Newars of Kathmandu Valley were traders or farmers by occupation in the old days.
+Although Newars are either Hindus or Buddhists, their culture is vastly different from the rest of the Nepali people.
+Their rituals, food and festivals are unique to them.
+Newars of Kathmandu Valley were traders or farmers by occupation.

-The main ethnic groups in Terai are Tharus, Darai, Kumhal, Majhi and other groups.
-They speak north Indian dialects like Maithili, Bhojpuri.
-Owing to the fertile plains of Terai, most inhabitants live on agriculture.
+The main ethnic groups in the Tarai are Tharus, Darai, Kumhal, Rajbangsi, Bote, Majhi and other groups.
+They speak north Indian dialects like Maithili and Bhojpuri.
+Owing to the fertile plains of the tarai, most inhabitants subsist on agriculture.
 There are, however, some occupational castes like Majhi (fisherman), Kumhal (potter) and Danuwar (cart driver).